Orna Berry

 Orna Berry (ארנה ברי; born December 19, 1949), is an Israeli computer scientist, high-tech entrepreneur, and senior executive in the Israeli science and technology industries.
 In 1996, Berry became the first woman to serve as chief scientist and head of the industrial R&D operation of the Israeli Ministry of Industry, Trade and Labour.
 She was awarded the "Yekirat Hanegev" award from Ben-Gurion University of the Negev in 2012.

-Currently, Berry serves as director of technology in the office of the CTO at Google Cloud.
+Since 2021 Berry serves as Director of Technology in the office of the CTO at Google Cloud.

 Early life and education

-Orna Berry was born in Jerusalem to Raisa and Yoash Tsiddon (Chatto) and was raised and educated in Tel Aviv.
+Orna Berry was born in Jerusalem to Raissa and Yoash Tsiddon (Chatto) and was raised and educated in Tel Aviv.
 In 1967, she drafted into the Israeli Air Force, where she served as an officer for the flying school until 1970, terminating her military service as a lieutenant.

 Berry received a BA from Haifa University in statistics and mathematics in 1975 and an MA in statistics and operations research from Tel Aviv University.
 She then enrolled at the University of Southern California (USC), where she received a PhD in computer science in 1986.
 During this time, she obtained a fellowship from the RAND Corporation.

 Berry's academic research illustrated how distributed simulation programs could be accelerated via asynchronous distributed computations and was published in 1986.
 Berry was diagnosed with dyslexia, something which she says influenced her decision to choose a career in science.